-We estimate that we will receive net proceeds from the offering of approximately €71.5 (\$86.7) million, at the offering price of \$13.50 per ADS in the U.S. offering and €11.14 per ordinary share in the European offering, after deducting underwriting commissions and estimated offering expenses payable by us, and assuming no issuance by us of additional ADSs pursuant to the exercise of the underwriters' option to purchase up to 1,095,000 additional ADSs in this offering.
-If we issue additional ADSs pursuant to the exercise in full of the underwriters' option in the offering, we estimate that we will receive net proceeds from the offering of approximately €82.9 (\$100.4) million, based on the same assumptions stated above.
+We estimate that we will receive net proceeds from the offering of approximately €65.8 (\$79.6) million, assuming an offering price of \$14.00 per ADS in the U.S. offering and €11.56 per ordinary share in the European offering which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting commissions and estimated offering expenses payable by us, and assuming no issuance by us of additional ordinary shares (which may be in the form of ADSs) pursuant to the exercise of the underwriters' option to purchase up to 975,000 additional ordinary shares in this offering (which may be in the form of ADSs).
+If we issue additional ordinary shares (including in the form of ADSs) pursuant to the exercise in full of the underwriters' option in the offering, we estimate that we will receive net proceeds from the offering of approximately €76.2 (\$92.3) million, based on the same assumptions stated above.